remarkjs/remark-lint/doc/rules.md

 *   [`final-definition`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-final-definition) — warn when definitions are not placed at the end of the file
 *   [`final-newline`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-final-newline) — warn when a newline at the end of a file is missing
 *   [`first-heading-level`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-first-heading-level) — warn when the first heading has a level other than a specified value
-*   [`hard-break-spaces`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-hard-break-spaces) — warn when blockquotes are either indented too much or too little
+*   [`hard-break-spaces`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-hard-break-spaces) — warn when too many spaces are used to create a hard break
 *   [`heading-increment`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-heading-increment) — warn when headings increment with more than 1 level at a time
 *   [`heading-style`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-heading-style) — warn when heading style violates the given style
 *   [`link-title-style`](https://github.com/wooorm/remark-lint/tree/master/packages/remark-lint-link-title-style) — warn when link and definition titles occur with incorrect quotes